Even the most ancient texts ever found by archaeologists contained the literary genre of poetry.

 Walt Whitman, A Quintessential American Poet

-He is known as one of the most renowned poets, novelists and journalists in America, producing some of the most innovative work of his time.
-A common theme of his work was his expression of the democratic spirit of America, that has earned him recognition as one of the most influential American poets of all time.
+Whitman is one of the most renowned poets and novelists in the US and worldwide, producing some of the most innovative work of his time.
+A common theme running through many of his works was the democratic spirit of America, which earned him recognition as one of the most influential American poets of all time.

 One's-Self I Sing

 Yet utter the word Democratic, the word En-Masse.